Lily Ann Granderson: Contributions and legacy

 Granderson used her trips into town to start her school for slaves.
 It was against the law in Mississippi to educate slaves out of fear of rebels and runaways.
 To get around this law, Granderson held classes late at night, when enslaved children could sneak out to attend class.
 Class size was limited to twelve children at a time.
 After the children had learned how to read and write, they "graduated," making room for twelve more children.
 Granderson operated this class for about seven years without being discovered.

 Word eventually got out about this late-night class for slaves, but there was not a penalty for Granderson's actions.
 Although there was a law against the education of slaves, there was a loophole in this Mississippi law that applied to Granderson's case.
-While it was against Mississippi law for white people and free slaves to educate another slave, the law did not forbid one slave educating another slave.
+While it was against Mississippi law for white people and free slaves to educate another slave, the law did not forbid enslaved people from educating other enslaved people.
 As a result of this, Granderson recovered from this setback and opened a Sabbath school in addition to her late-night school.
 Through her efforts, hundreds of students became literate and were able to use their literacy to acquire freedom.

 She is also accredited with heavily influencing the creation of what is today Jackson State University (formerly known as Natchez Seminary).
 At 54 years of age, she became one of the first African-Americans to open an account at the Freedman's Bank.